 The Foundling Museum is a history and art museum, which through a dynamic programme of exhibitions and events, celebrates the ways in which artists of all disciplines have helped improve children’s lives for over 275 years.
 The Museum is also home to the Gerald Coke Handel Collection, an internationally-important collection of material relating to Handel and his contemporaries.
 If you’re looking for unique things to do around King's Cross, or places to take children, this hidden London gem offers a wealth of activities.

 Britain’s first children’s charity

 After 17 years of tireless campaigning, Thomas Coram finally received a Royal Charter from King George II in 1739, enabling him to establish his Foundling Hospital.

-From 1741 when the first babies were admitted, to 1954 when the last pupil was placed in foster care, the Foundling Hospital cared for and educated around 25,000 children.
+From 1741 when the first babies were admitted, to 1954 when the last pupil was placed in foster care, the Foundling Hospital cared for and educated around 25,000 abandoned children.

 Today, Coram now helps a million children and young people every year.
 Coram assists children and young people to develop their skills and emotional health, finds adoptive parents and upholds children’s rights, creating a change that lasts a lifetime.

 Britain’s first public art gallery

 William Hogarth encouraged the leading artists of the day to donate work, thereby establishing the UK’s first public art gallery.
-Handel donated an organ and conducted annual benefit concerts of Messiah in the Hospital’s chapel.
+George Frideric Handel donated an organ and conducted annual benefit concerts of Messiah in the Foundling Hospital’s chapel.